Woman placing a portafilter on a semi-automatic espresso machine

 ESPRESSO CON PANNA: ESPRESSO + WHIPPED CREAM

 A delightful and simple way to sweeten up your drink, the espresso con panna has gained popularity in recent years.
 Just pull a shot or two of espresso and top with a spoonful of fresh whipped cream.
-Try this Cinnamon Infused Espresso with Spiced Whipped Cream for a cool-weather warmer.

 Graphic of coffee cup with ingredient ratios for frappé